-In 2018, the Secretary-General honoured the project "Harmonization of Language Learning and Assessment throughout the UN Secretariat" with a UN Secretary-General Award in the category of Multilingualism.
-It was awarded to both the Language Training Programme (LTP) at the UN Office in Geneva and the Language and Communications Programme (LCP) at UNHQ, New York.
-This project won the award principally for creating the United Nations Language Framework, a framework with wide-reaching implications for multilingualism and which is outlined in this guide.
+In 2018, the Secretary-General honoured "Harmonization of Language Learning and Assessment throughout the UN Secretariat" with a UN Secretary-General Award in the category Multilingualism.
+It was awarded to both the Language Training Programme (LTP) at the UN Office of Geneva and the Language and Communications Programme (LCP) at UNHQ, New York.